 Students accepted for candidacy must register for and successfully complete a comprehensive examination conducted by the graduate counseling faculty during the students' last semester of course work prior to graduation.
 All comprehensive examinations cover material presented in the courses required according to the degree specialization.
 The comprehensive exam in the three clinical programs is a standardized written examination.
 The comprehensive examination in the Non-Clinical Professional Studies is a written examination constructed by three or more faculty to represent the student's individualized degree plan.
-The policies and procedures for the administration and scoring of the comprehensive examination for each specialization are available through the Director of the Graduate Counseling Program.
+The policies and procedures for the administration and scoring of the comprehensive examination for each specialization are available through the Director of the Master of Arts in Counseling Program.
 The comprehensive exam may only be retaken once.
 If the examination is failed a second time, the student will no longer be eligible to receive a Master of Arts degree with a major in Counseling from UMHB.

-Master of Arts in Counseling (M.A.)
+MASTER OF ARTS IN COUNSELING (M.A.)

-CLINICAL MENTAL HEALTH COUNSELING PROGRAM Dr. H. Ty Leonard, Program Coordinator
+CLINICAL MENTAL HEALTH COUNSELING PROGRAM Dr. Harris Ty Leonard, Program Coordinator

 The Clinical Mental Health Counseling program at the University of Mary Hardin-Baylor is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
-The Clinical Mental Health Counseling program is currently accredited under the 2009 standards.
+The Clinical Mental Health Counseling program is currently accredited under the 2016 standards.